zammad/zammad-documentation/install/update.rst

 1. Download Zammad to your system
 ---------------------------------

-You can directly download Zammad from https://ftp.zammad.com/ or use the direct URL to get the latest stable release via https://ftp.zammad.com/zammad-latest.tar.gz
+You can directly download Zammad from https://ftp.zammad.com/.
+If you want to ensure you have the latest stable version, you can also get Zammad directly from `Github <https://github.com/zammad/zammad/archive/stable.zip>`.

 .. code-block:: sh